 As people age, they are besieged by many problems.
 And this was the case when I clocked 35 years.
 I started experiencing muscle loss, low sex drive, weak bones, increased belly fat, and low sperm count.
 In short, I wasn’t fit nor healthy.
 The mentioned problems affected my confidence as well as my sexual life.
 I had to search for answers and discovered it all had to do with my testosterone levels.

 I am no scientist, but it’s common knowledge that hormones play a significant role in defining gender.
 When it comes to male hormones, testosterone reigns supreme.
 It’s generated in our testicles, although it can also be produced in female ovaries, albeit in small quantities.
+It also contributes to the production of human pheromones, which are responsible for making us smell good to potential partners.

 Testosterone plays a vital role in men, even beyond puberty.
 It’s responsible for controlling bone density, increasing muscle mass, regulating libido, boosting sperm production, and controlling body fat levels.

 Naturally, as we age, our testosterone levels begin to decline.
 From my experiences, low levels of this hormone can be detrimental to physical and sexual health.
 I was affected by weight gain, depression, reduced sex drive, low energy, and self-esteem issues.
+Problems that arise out of low testosterone levels could negatively affect sexual performance and might hamper the relationship with your partner.
+In a scenario like that, you might have to look for remedies that can help you overcome those issues.
+It might differ person to person depending on their personal choices.
+Some may turn towards solutions like Viagra and other medications, while others may opt for additional sexual stimulations like sex dolls (similar to Wm dolls) or a blowjob machine.

-I found several ways to combat my low testosterone levels.
+Talking about myself, I found several ways to combat my low testosterone levels.
 However, I opted out of medication due to the many side-effects associated with modern drugs.
 Contrary to drugs, natural ways are safe and utilize the body’s capability to secrete testosterone.
 Here are the natural methods that worked for me.

 Exercises are an ideal way to avoid lifestyle diseases.
 Unknown to us, physical activities also play a big role in producing testosterone.
 While researching the issue, I found several studies showing that adult men who exercise regularly have a higher testosterone level than their counterparts who don’t work out.